1 (866) 749 4445

 Other states and especially local schools generally have similar movies and guest speakers, but some in California say that the reason it's so effective is that local people add a sense of authority that can sometimes be difficult to develop with teenagers in high school.

 If you don't live near one of the programs, there are enough articles online and speeches on Youtube and other sites that you could put together one or two and share them with your teen driver.
-While an online driving school
+While an

 can help to provide a sense of how things go wrong, young people have said time and again that images and stories help to drive those points home.